DataDog/integrations-extras/tidb/README.md

 Then, manually install the TiDB check.
 [Instructions vary depending on the environment][10].

-> The current version is shown below the title of this page.

 #### Host

 Run `datadog-agent integration install -t datadog-tidb==<INTEGRATION_VERSION>`.